 Address: 1 N Old Stage Road, Mt.
 Shasta, California

 7. Hike to the Top of Black Butte

 Black Butte is hard to miss when visiting Mt.
 Shasta.
 It's the prominent conical peak seen from most street corners in town.
 It's also a significant landmark to espy while driving along Interstate 5.
-And making it to the top of this rocky summit is a challenging experience for strong hikers.
+And making it to the top of this rocky summit is one of the best hikes near Mt.
+Shasta and a challenging experience for strong hikers.

 The trailhead for Black Butte is off the Everitt Memorial Highway on the east side of town.
 The route to the trailhead is primarily on dirt roads, with several turnoffs leading in wrong directions.
 A few signs point the way, but it helps to have a map or GPS to get to the trailhead.

 It's a five-mile round trip to reach the summit, and the route gains over 1,800 feet in less than three miles.
 And Black Butte itself has a rocky slab composition, making travel strenuous much of the way.
 But make it to the summit of this hearty hike, and stunning views of Mount Shasta and the Trinity Alps reward the uphill effort.

 Shastice Park, on the northeast side of town, is a lovely city park backdropped by the mountain.
 A little less than half of its 38 acres are developed, with mowed lawns and community attractions.
 A few of its attractions include a skate park, an off-leash dog area, and several picnic spots.